Introduction

 Composition of Drywall

-Outer Layers: The gypsum core is sandwiched between two layers of heavy paper or fiberglass, which helps with structural integrity and provides a surface for finishing.
+Outer Layers: The gypsum core is covered with two layers of heavy paper or fiberglass.
+These layers make it stronger and provide a good surface for finishing.

 Properties of Gypsum

-Lightweight: This makes installation easier than traditional plaster.
+Lightweight: This makes it easier to install than traditional plaster.

-Easy to Cut and Shape: Gypsum can be scored and snapped without the need for heavy tools.
+Easy to Cut and Shape: You can score and snap gypsum easily, so you don’t need heavy tools.

 Types of Drywall